datvance/logged-in-ssl/README.md

 Obviously you need to make sure SSL is enabled for your site.

+To install, just upload to your sites/*/modules folder and enable.
+Once enabled, log out, then log in again.
+That's all, it should work.

 There are no configuration options.

 URL fragments are not preserved across redirects, so that if a user accesses http://example.com/foo/bar#fragment they will be redirected to https://example.com/foo/bar (i.e. without the #fragment).